 Bamboo is an amazing material.
 This unconventional grass is rapidly regenerating making it one of the most sustainable materials known to man.
 It’s used for everything from bridges to instruments and luxurious bed linen.
-As a floor covering, we provide it in two varieties of laminated solid strips and strand-woven fibers.
+As a floor covering, we provide it in the strand woven variety.

-Strand-woven Bamboo: This type of bamboo is created by mixing and pressing together fibers from the bamboo plant.
+Strand-woven Bamboo: This type of bamboo is created by mixing and pressing together fibres from the bamboo plant.
 The result is a much more detailed feel and a floor which is twice as strong as its laminated alternatives.
 In fact, strand-woven bamboo is the hardest type of floor in our catalogue.
-It’s available in its natural color, carbonized coffee and two stains for a great choice.
+It’s available in its natural colour and carbonised coffee in both plank and herringbone style.

 Types of Finishes

-A matte Urethane floor provides the same hardwearing and scratch resistant benefits of a Urethane floor yet has the appearance of a dull satin sheen which replicates an oiled floor finish.
-Like a Urethane floor, a matte Urethane coating is easy to clean and maintain but can be tricky to spot-repair.
+A matt lacquered floor provides the same hardwearing and scratch resistant benefits of a lacquered floor yet has the appearance of a dull satin sheen which replicates an oiled floor finish.
+Like a lacquered floor, a matt lacquered coating is easy to clean and maintain but can be tricky to spot-repair.

 Types of Species

 Oak is by far the most popular species of hardwood flooring.
-It’s a durable and extremely hardwearing wood that’s available in a range of colors and is distinguished by its swirling grain patterns.
-As oak ages, it becomes richer and more luxurious in color while its rustic knots provide the classic detail that has always defined a traditional wood floor.
+It’s a durable and extremely hardwearing wood that’s available in a range of colours and is distinguished by its swirling grain patterns.
+As oak ages, it becomes richer and more luxurious in colour while its rustic knots provide the classic detail that has always defined a traditional wood floor.